KyberNetwork/developer-portal/docs/references-kybernetworkproxyinterface.md

 ` 8364817722526000000 / (10**18) = 8.364817722526`
 Hence, 1 KNC token can be converted to 8.365 ZIL tokens.

+#### `0` expected and slippage rates
+A returned rate of `0` signifies that a trade from the requested source token amount to the destination token is not possible at the moment.
+It could be due to the following reasons:
+* No reserve is supporting either `src` or `dest` token, or both
+* No reserve can support the queried `srcQty` amount (Eg. due to insufficient liquidity, expired conversion rates)
+* The network is undergoing maintenance (this can be checked with [this function](#enabled))

 ### `getUserCapInTokenWei`
 Get the user's exchange limit based on whether user has been KYC'd or not.
 ___